Harris tweed: History

-Upon the death of the 6th Earl of Dunmore in 1843, responsibility for his estate on the Isle of Harris passed to his wife, Lady Catherine Herbert.
-Lady Catherine noticed the marketing potential and high quality of the tweed cloth produced locally by two sisters from the village of Strond.
+Upon the death of Murray in 1843, responsibility for his estate on the Isle of Harris passed to his wife, Lady Catherine Herbert.
+Herbert noticed the marketing potential and high quality of the tweed cloth produced locally by two sisters from the village of Strond.
 Known as the Paisley Sisters after the town where they had trained, the fabric woven by them was of a remarkably higher quality than that produced by untrained crofters.
 In 1846, the Countess commissioned the sisters to weave lengths of tweed with the Murray family tartan.
 She sent the finished fabric to be made up into jackets for the gamekeepers and ghillies on her estate.
 Being hardwearing and water resistant, the new clothing was highly suited to life on the Dunmores' estate.
 Her ideas were complemented by the work of "Fanny" Beckett.
-She organised the weavers and created training an quality control and promoted Harris Tweed as a sustainable and local industry.
+She organised the weavers, created training and quality control procedures, and promoted Harris tweed as a sustainable and local industry.

 The Countess began to promote the local textile as a fashionable cloth for hunting and sporting wear.
 It soon became the fabric of choice for the landed gentry and aristocracy of the time, including members of Queen Victoria’s inner circle.
-With demand established for this high quality "Harris Tweed", Lady Catherine sent more girls to the Scottish mainland for training.
-She improved the yarn production process to create a more consistent, workable cloth and by the late 1840s, merchants from Edinburgh to London were supplying the privileged classes with hand-woven Harris Tweed.
+With demand established for this high quality "Harris tweed", Lady Catherine sent more girls to the Scottish mainland for training.
+She improved the yarn production process to create a more consistent, workable cloth and by the late 1840s, merchants from Edinburgh to London were supplying the privileged classes with hand-woven Harris tweed.

-"Fanny" Beckett moved to London in 1888 and the "Scottish Home Industries" which managed the new product, became a limited company in 1896.
+"Fanny" Beckett moved to London in 1888 and the "Scottish Home Industries", which managed the new product, became a limited company in 1896.

-From this point on, the Harris Tweed industry grew, reaching a peak production figure of 7.6 million yards in 1966.
+From this point on, the Harris tweed industry grew, reaching a peak production figure of 7.6 million yards in 1966.